SmarterApp/RDW_Documentation/docs/Runbook.md

 There are no configuration options for the PDF generator.

 #### Deployment Spec
-Unlike the other applications, this service does not support changing the heap size.
+This service is not java-based and does not support changing the heap size.
 The [Sample Kubernetes Spec](../deploy/wkhtmltopdf-service.yml) runs four replicas.